tilly111/adaptive_symmetry_breaking/readme.md

 make install
 ```

 This should install these two components on newmajorana.
+(There can be problems with running the examples, then make sure, that you remove any if clauses in the CMakeLists.txt files related to
+OpenGL - because there is no visualisation on the cluster you do not need it - for example in the
+examples/loopfunction/CMakeLists.txt you have to remove it.)

 ## Notes regarding the implementation
 Message types